GeorgePatel/31-days/project_documents/design_document.md

 8. If we decide later on to collect more data to provide greater personalized results to the user, will our current design make that too painful of a transition?
 9. How will the weekly and monthly Balance ratios and productivity/happiness scales be calculated?
 From a fixed start date (i.e. Monday) to a fixed end date (i.e. Sunday) or a dynamically updating ratio of the past 7 days and the past 31 days?
 10. Will calculating the Balance ratio for each day provide enough value to the User compared to the extra computing process it will require?
+11. Should the Balance be set by the User during or after account creation?
+What are the technical challenges and pro/cons to both approaches?
 ## 3. Use Cases

 U1.
 As a 31-days customer, I want to create a password-encrypted User account associated with my work-life Balance ratio.